pimatic/pimatic-log-reader/README.md

       ]
     }

-and add the following rules for an existing speaker actuator:
+Following this you can add the following rules for an existing speaker actuator:

     when music starts then turn the speaker on